 Vegetables: I use assorted vegetables such as onion, cabbage, bell pepper, potato carrot.
 Grated ginger and finely chopped green chilies for a fiery taste.

 Spices: Crushed fennel seeds and carom seeds are the star ingredients in this recipe that add a great flavour.
-Additional basic spices red chili powder and turmeric powder are required.
+Additional basic spices red chilli powder and turmeric powder are required.

 Flour: Gluten-free gram flour to coat the vegetables.